 Differential Cost Definition

-Differential Costing is a technique of decision making in which the cost between various alternatives is compared and contrasted for the purpose of choosing between the most competing alternative.
-Differential cost is useful when you want to understand a) Whether to process the product further or not b) Whether to accept an additional order at a lower existing price or not
+Differential Cost is a technique of decision making in which the cost between various alternatives is compared and contrasted for the purpose of choosing between the most competing alternative.
+It is useful when you want to understand a) Whether to process the product further or not b) Whether to accept an additional order at a lower existing price or not

 Examples of Differential Cost